reveler-hub/Chaturdown/README.md

 # Chaturdown

 Monitors multiple Chaturbate rooms simultaneously and automatically records any that go live.
-Designed for always-on use on servers, SBCs (Raspberry Pi, etc.), or any machine that runs in the background.
+Designed for always-on use on servers, NAS, SBCs (Raspberry Pi, etc.), or any machine that runs in the background.
 A real-time curses TUI shows Online/Offline status, recording duration, and live file size per room.

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/license-GPL--3.0-green)